Hardwood floor refinishing costs an average of $1,887

 After sanding, the process of staining hardwood floors adds between $1 and $3 per square foot to the final cost, including labor and materials.
 Once sanded, you may want to skip staining your floors and apply a finishing coat directly over the untreated wood.
 Staining is only necessary if you want to change or reinvigorate the color of your floors.

 Like any other design choice, the wood stain comes down to aesthetics.
 The most popular options are oil-based or water-based stains.
-Much like painting a room, the per-gallon price range depends on type and quality, typically between $30 and $100 per gallon.
+Much like painting a room, the per-gallon price range depends on type and quality, ranging between $30 and $100 per gallon.

 Once your floors are sanded and stained, the final step is adding a long-lasting topcoat finish of oil-based or water-based polyurethane.
-Recoating costs between $1 and $2 per square foot and ranges based on labor cost and the type of coating you choose (oil or water-based).

 Adding a topcoat of polyurethane finish protects your floor from future damage and provides a high-quality shine.
 Depending on the initial state of your floors, recoating is either the final step in the larger process or the only step you need.